Math, Date/Time & utils (hApi unit)

 Calc_Date_Offset

-function calculates a date offset based on a given offset type and a reference date.
+Calculates a date offset based on a given offset type and a reference date.

 It supports various offset types such as `Today`, `StartOfaYear`, `EndOfaYear`, `StartOfaMonth`, and `EndOfaMonth`.